 The issue was interestingly discussed in The Economist recently – ‘What Bigger Military Budgets Mean for the Economy‘.
 I took the bait, expecting to read about growth in specific industries and GDP increases in some (many) countries.

 What I got was something entirely different: Broad insight into research on how military spending affects society and the economy in the broadest sense.
-Such as how different the effects are in port vs. rich countries.
+Such as how different the effects are in poor vs. rich countries.
 For poor and less developed countries, high military expenditure is notoriously bad because the potential return on civilian investment like health, education etc. is very high.
 And because of corruption.
 While the situation is entirely different in highly developed economies, where military spending may actually be an important stimulus.

 At this point it becomes particularly interesting.
 Not really surprising, rather the opposite – when we think about it.
 Those of us who’ve been in the technology sector for a while, are very familiar with the significant ‘spillovers’ from military research to ‘the rest of the world’ over the years.